 Owning individual stocks

-With thousands of stocks to choose from, what is the best way for you to invest?
-Your financial advisor looks at the following:
+What is the best way to invest when you have thousands of stocks to choose from?
+Your ﬁnancial advisor looks at the following:

 - Your ﬁnancial goals

 - How much money you plan to invest

 You can own stocks individually or through actively managed mutual funds, index funds or exchange-traded funds (ETFs).
 Consider the following before you buy individual stocks:

 Tax control advantages4: With individual stocks, you control when to buy and sell.
 Individual stock ownership may reduce your tax burden.

 Cost-eﬃciency: If you intend to hold your equity investment for a long time, buying individual stocks may be cost-eﬀective.
 Ask your ﬁnancial advisor for more information on the types of accounts and costs available at Edward Jones.

 Customization and transparency: If you want to be involved in the decision-making process, individual stock ownership may suit you.
 Individual stocks oﬀer the customization and transparency that mutual funds, index funds and ETFs generally do not.
 Your ﬁnancial advisor can work with you to build a stock portfolio with only the companies you want to own.

 Potential for higher risks: Consider the trade-oﬀs before investing in individual stocks.
 The risk of losses and price volatility may be higher, especially if your portfolio is not properly diversiﬁed.